We Tried Google Ads for an Outdoor App. It Didn't Work.

 Quick answer

 This is the post we kept putting off writing.
-It’s easier to publish a feature announcement than to publish a number you wish were different.
-But the number is the number, and the lesson is worth more than the money was, so here it is — three months of Google Ads, what we spent, what we got, and why we turned it off without finishing the budget we had set aside.
+It’s easier to publish a feature announcement than to publish an experiment that didn’t pan out.
+But the lesson is worth more than the spend was, so here it is — a modest paid-ads experiment over a few months, what we tried, what we got, and why we turned it off before we’d spent everything we’d set aside.

 Most marketing posts in our category are written by the people who won.
-This one is written by the people who lost, and we think that’s the more useful version.
-Indie outdoor builders are reading the same playbooks, hearing the same case studies, and quietly burning the same money in the same auctions.
+This one is written about the thing that didn’t work for us, and we think that’s the more useful version.
+Indie outdoor builders are reading the same playbooks, hearing the same case studies, and quietly burning money in the same auctions.
 So here is the unvarnished version, including the parts that make us look slow.

-Over three months we put several thousand dollars into Google Ads across search and a small amount of display retargeting.
-The campaign produced installs, a smaller number of trial starts, and a much smaller number of paying subscribers.
-Our blended CAC settled at roughly $140 per paid conversion against a $34.99 first-year subscription.
-The arithmetic was loud and unkind from week three onward, and we kept spending because we wanted it to work and kept hoping the next optimization pass would turn the corner.
+Over a few months we ran a small Google Ads experiment across search and a little display retargeting.
+The campaign produced some installs, a smaller number of trial starts, and a much smaller number of paying subscribers.
+The cost to land each paying subscriber settled well above what a $34.99 yearly subscription — or $7.99 a month — can justify, and that’s before the platform takes its cut.
+The arithmetic was unkind early on, and we kept the experiment running because we wanted it to work and kept hoping the next optimization pass would turn the corner.
 It didn’t.

 The keyword traps we walked into